USDA employees fired en masse by Trump administration reinstated, workers’ board says

 Probationary workers, meaning those who have been in their positions about a year or less, lost their jobs at USDA beginning on February 13.
 The reason the Trump administration gave for the cutbacks was that these employees “demonstrated that [their] further employment” wouldn’t be “in the public interest.”

 A special counsel who looked at the employees’ claims argued to the workers’ board the mass layoffs appeared not to follow the law for how the government can cut back its workforce.
-On Wednesday, the Merit Systems Protection Board agreed, in an opinion written by board member Gina Grippando.
+On Wednesday, the Merit Systems Protection Board agreed, in an opinion written by board member Cathy Harris.

 The lead worker in the case before the board, whose name is anonymized, was a forestry technician who lost his job on February 13, the opinion said.